 Beyond the festivities, many Asheville-area breweries create their specialty Oktoberfest brew.
 Among the fan favorites include Highland Brewing’s lightly colored, but toasty, Clawhammer Oktoberfest beer.
 In nearby Black Mountain, Pisgah Brewing offers their own Oktoberfest beer consisting of light hints of toasty malt and subtle sweetness.
 12 Bones Brewing's most requested beer, Works Every Time Peanut Butter Porter, will be released on October 8 and is made with seven different malts and is peanut-free.

 With so many great breweries to choose from in Asheville, you can craft a do-it-yourself beer adventure any time.

 And, if you are looking for a unique experience, try the music and beers at the caboose that houses Whistle Hop Brewing in Fairview.
-Not far away in Fairview is Turgua Brewing Co., one of the newest spots on the scene, which has an intimate/natural setting.
+Not far away in Fairview is Turgua Brewing Co., a unique, inspirational Farmhouse brewery and winery focused on sustainable production.

 Oktoberfest photo courtesy of the Asheville Downtown Association.